SoapDoesCode/Command-Book/README.md

 # Command-Book
-A custom Minecraft Java command book I am making.
+A custom Minecraft Java command book I am working on.

 To obtain this command book you must:
 1. Get a command block by running this command in your minecraft world ```/give @p minecraft:command_block```